 Liberty explained that as long as competition is on a level playing field the company will welcome a growing domestic sector while international brands would help maintain a global standard.

-Dr. Zinan Liu, chairman of Royal Caribbean Group Asia, said that for the market to grow, the consumers, media, cruise lines, the government and all related players to be on the same page.
+Dr. Zinan Liu, chairman of Royal Caribbean Group Asia, said that for the market to grow, the consumers, media, cruise lines, the government and all related players need to be on the same page.
 He also dismissed the idea of so-called “silver cruises,” offering medical care combined with a vacation, noting that if this concept was going to work, it would be happening already.

 Other presentations and discussions came from Adora, China Merchants, Blue Dream and 66° Expeditions, a new polar cruise operator that intends to launch service next year.